tsaomao/edX--MSDS-Curriculum--DAT204x/README.md

 Still aren't satisfied about your knowledge of dataframes?
 There are again some sources you can consult to go even deeper into the material.
 Yet again as a first aid you can consult r-project.
 By clicking this link r-project.org/Data-frames (https://cran.r-project.org/doc/manuals/R-intro.html#Data-frames), you will immediatly go to the right chapter.

 You can also check out this page on R-tutorial (http://www.r-tutor.com/r-introduction/data-frame) if you want some extra examples and more information on data frames.

+Further Readings for Chapter 7.
+Graphics:
+You are now familiar with the basics of plotting in R. Congratulations!
+Still hungry for knowledge?
+Visit this page on r-project (https://cran.r-project.org/doc/manuals/R-intro.html#The-plot_0028_0029-function) to learn even more about plotting in R.

+As an alternative source, you could also have a look at statmethods/graphs (http://www.statmethods.net/advgraphs/axes.html).
+Here you can find some very well documented information about making plots in R.